-Following exactly the approach of \citetalias{planck2013-p17}, we Taylor-expand the inflaton potential around $\phi=\phi_*$ to order $n=2, 3, 4$.
-To obtain faster converging Markov chains, instead of imposing flat priors on the Taylor coefficients $\{V, V_\phi,\dots, V_{\phi \phi \phi \phi}\}$, we sample the potential slow-roll (PSR) parameters $\{ \epsilon_V, \eta_V, \xi_V^2, \varpi_V^3\}$, related to the former as indicated in Table~\ref{table:InflationDefinitions}.
-We stress that this is just a choice of prior, and does not imply that we are using any kind of slow-roll approximation in the calculation of the primordial spectra.
+Following the approach of \citetalias{planck2013-p17}, we Taylor expand the inflaton potential around $\phi=\phi_*$ to order $n=2, 3, 4$.
+To obtain faster-converging Markov chains, instead of imposing flat priors on the Taylor coefficients $\{V, V_\phi,\dots, V_{\phi \phi \phi \phi}\}$, we sample the potential slow-roll (PSR) parameters $\{ \epsilon_V, \eta_V, \xi_V^2, \varpi_V^3\}$ related to the former as indicated in Table~\ref{table:InflationDefinitions}.
+We stress that this is just a choice of prior and does not imply any kind of slow-roll approximation in the calculation of the primordial spectra.

-The results are given in Table~\ref{tab:V_phi} (for \Planck\ TT+lowP+BAO) and Fig.~\ref{fig:PSR} (for the same data set, and also for \Planck\ TT,TE,EE+lowP).
-The second part of Table~\ref{tab:V_phi} shows the corresponding values of the spectral parameters $n_\mathrm{s}$, $dn_\mathrm{s}/d\ln k$, and $r_{0.002}$, as measured for each numerical primordial spectrum (at the pivot scales $k=0.05 \, \mathrm{Mpc}^{-1}$ for the scalar and $0.002\, \mathrm{Mpc}^{-1}$ for the tensor spectra), as well as the reionization optical depth.
-We also show in Fig.~\ref{fig:V} the derived distribution of each coefficient $V_i$ (with a non-flat prior), and in Fig.~\ref{fig:Vphi} the reconstructed shape of the best-fit inflation potentials in the observable window.
-Finally, the posterior distribution of the derived parameters $r_{0.002}$ and $n_\mathrm{s}$ is displayed in Fig.~\ref{fig:VH_r}.
+The results are given in Table~\ref{tab:V_phi} (for \Planck\ TT+lowP+BAO) and Fig.~\ref{fig:PSR} (for the same data set and also for \Planck\ TT,TE,EE+lowP).
+The second part of Table~\ref{tab:V_phi} shows the corresponding values of the spectral parameters $n_\mathrm{s}$, $dn_\mathrm{s}/d\ln k$, and $r_{0.002}$ as measured for each numerical primordial spectrum (at the pivot scales $k=0.05 \, \mathrm{Mpc}^{-1}$ for the scalar and $0.002\, \mathrm{Mpc}^{-1}$ for the tensor spectra), as well as the reionization optical depth.
+We also show in Fig.~\ref{fig:V} the derived distribution of each coefficient $V_i$ (with a non-flat prior) and in Fig.~\ref{fig:Vphi} the reconstructed shape of the best-fit inflation potentials in the observable window.
+Finally, the posterior distribution of the derived parameters $r_{0.002}$ and $dn_\mathrm{s}/d\ln k$ is displayed in Fig.~\ref{fig:VH_r}.

 Figure~\ref{fig:PSR} shows that bounds are very similar when temperature data are combined with either high-$\ell$ polarization data or BAO data.
 This gives a hint of the robustness of these results.
 For both data sets, the error bars on the PSR parameters are typically smaller by a factor of $1.5$ than in \citetalias{planck2013-p17}.